thavinb/AmpRecon/README.md

 ### Essential Parameters

 - `--execution_mode` : Sets the entry point for the pipeline.
 This can be "irods" (the expected input type is CRAM files) or "in-country" (the expected input type is BCL files).
-- `--run_id` : Numeric identifier to be used for the batch of data to be processed. `run_id` is used as a prefix for the output GRC files.
+- `--run_id` : Numeric identifier to be used for the batch of data to be processed. `run_id` is used as a prefix for the output GRC file.
 - `--species_config`/`-c` : stages the relevant reference amplicon panels to analyse data against specific species.
 Configuration files for P. falciparum and P. vivax are provided in the repository in `path/to/ampseq-pipeline/conf`

 Based on which execution mode you specify, there are further parameters that need to be specified: